Robust Phase Retrieval with Green Noise Binary Masks: Introduction

-To ensure good phase retrieval performance, the importance of the randomness of the masks is emphasized in \cite{candes2015code, candes2015phase}.
-Thus, white noise masks are used traditionally since the randomness is guaranteed.
-However, the Fourier spectrum of white noise masks is non-bandlimited in theory (an example is shown in Fig. \ref{fig:Fourierintensity}).
-We will show later that in practice only the $ 0 $th diffraction order of the intensity measurements can be used for phase retrieval algorithm.
-It means that some high frequency components of the masks will be filtered out and introduces error to the optimization process.
+The importance of the randomness of the masks is emphasized in some research papers to ensure good phase retrieval performance \cite{candes2015code, candes2015phase}.
+Traditionally, white noise masks are commonly used since randomness is guaranteed.
+However, the Fourier spectrum of white noise masks is non-bandlimited in theory.
+When using them for phase retrieval, the intensity measurements can have many significant high-frequency components located beyond the $ 0 $th diffraction order (an example is shown in Figure \ref{fig:Fourierintensity}(a), the yellow circle denotes the boundary of the 0th diffraction order).
+In general, we always focus on the $ 0 $th diffraction order such that the data outside the $ 0 $th diffraction order are not detected.
+Even if we also detect the data outside the $ 0 $th diffraction order, they will still be ignored in the phase retrieval optimization process.
+This is because traditional CDP phase retrieval algorithms assume the masked data as a grid of sampled data so that its spectrum will be periodic based on the sampling theory.
+The algorithm can only handle the frequency components within the Nyquist frequency (i.e., the red square in Figure \ref{fig:Fourierintensity}(a)).
+Therefore, the high-frequency components located beyond the Nyquist frequency of the system will be ignored by the phase retrieval algorithm.
+It is equivalent to filtering out the high-frequency components of the intensity measurements, and this introduces errors to the optimization process.
 In this paper, we base on our previous work \cite{fung2010green} on digital halftoning to propose a green noise optical masking scheme for phase retrieval.
-The proposed scheme allows the optical masks to have the green noise property.
-That is, the Fourier transform of the mask is concentrated in a ring shape mid-frequency region so that the amount of the filtered high frequency components can be reduced.
-Halftoning is a process that is commonly used in digital printers to simulate shades of gray by varying the size of tiny black dots.
-Recently, we apply the multiscale error diffusion (MED) technique to the halftoning process so that we can control the black dot patterns to have the green noise property \cite{fung2010green}].
-Such technique can also be used in the optical mask generation.
-One advantage of the scheme is that we can generate the binary masks with different on-off rates while maintaining the green noise property.
-By varying the on-off ratio, we can adjust the amount of light captured by the camera to fine-tune the phase retrieval performance.
-By using the proposed green noise masking scheme, the error in the reconstructed phase can be reduced as compared with using the blue noise or the traditional white noise masks.
-It has been verified in our experimental results as shown in Section \ref{sec:4}.
+The proposed scheme allows the optical masks to have the green noise property, which means that the energy of the masks is concentrated in a ring shape mid-frequency region.
+It allows the intensity measurements to also have the data concentrated in the same region (plus those around the zero frequency, an example is shown in Figure \ref{fig:Fourierintensity}(b)).
+Thus, the amount of the filtered high-frequency components can be reduced.
+Halftoning is a process commonly used in digital printers to simulate shades of gray by varying the size of tiny black dots.
+Recently, we apply the multiscale error diffusion (MED) technique to the halftoning process so that we can control the black dot patterns to have the green noise property \cite{fung2010green}.
+Such a technique can also be used in optical mask generation.
+One advantage of the scheme is that we can generate the binary masks of different densities (the ratio of the number of ones to zeros in the masks) while maintaining the green noise property.
+The density of the masks needs to be carefully chosen to avoid the saturation problem when taking the measurements.
+By using the proposed green noise masking scheme, the error of the reconstructed phase images can be reduced compared with using the traditional white noise masks.
+It has been verified with our experimental results in Section \ref{sec:4}.